Speak to one of our experts now about this offer

 Serengeti Hot-Air Balloon Safari

 After watching the crew inflate their craft at the launch site, take flight and drift upwards as the sun rises for an entirely different perspective of the Serengeti; the bright pink-orange haze visible for miles across the vast savannah; a group of grazing zebra becoming distinguishable from their silhouette forms below; a family of elephants wandering just below you.
 The photo opportunities are incredible.
-And wherever you land, a Champagne breakfast will be laid out for you to enjoy.
-It’s one of our most highly recommended safari experiences.
-Please ask your Personal Travel Expert for details.
+And, wherever you land, a Champagne breakfast will be laid out for you to enjoy.
+It’s one of the most highly recommended safari experiences.

 Stone Town Tour (from Stone Town, Beaches S/SE & N/NE)